MicrosoftDocs/azure-devops-docs/docs/pipelines/library/connect-to-azure.md

 <a name="use-msi"></a>

-## Create an Azure Resource Manager service connection to a virtual machine that uses a managed service identity
+## Create an Azure Resource Manager service connection to a VM that uses a managed service identity

 > [!NOTE]
 >